srunix86/srunix/README.md

 # Development

-If you want to help with the development of Srunix R.E., you can write to the lead developer at the email address: [`srunix@yandex.ru`](mailto:srunix@yandex.ru).
+If you want to help with the development of Srunix86, you can write to the lead developer at the email address: [`srunix@yandex.ru`](mailto:srunix@yandex.ru).
 If you don't know how to code but want to support the project's development, you can simply write a support email or donate via the DonationAlerts platform:
 [https://www.donationalerts.com/r/srunix](https://www.donationalerts.com/r/srunix)

 The Russian-language Telegram channel for the project, where the developer shares thoughts and news about Srunix: